danielchristiancazares/freespace2/docs/REMEDIATION_PLAN.md

 - `getBindlessSlotIndex()` returns a valid slot index (returns 0 on pressure/unavailable).
 - Non-resident slots sample fallback until upload completes.
 - Model bindless descriptor array is written with fallback first, then patched with resident textures.
+- The model bindless binding does not use `vk::DescriptorBindingFlagBits::ePartiallyBound` (all descriptors are written).

 ### 2.5 Eviction/deletion policy is serial-safe by construction (DONE baseline)